grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Cassandra adjusted the headset so it sat evenly with the headphones covering both her ears.

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (2k words from last EDIT point)

-"OK" said Hemi as he began adjusting and tuning the sonar unit "this is the 'passive' sonar rig.
+"OK," said Hemi as he began adjusting and tuning the sonar unit, "this is the 'passive' sonar rig.
 You can think of it as being nothing more than microphones for listening underwater.
 There's 'active' sonar too -- that's a lot more complicated: active sonar sends a ping out and we listen for its echo.
 We do not use that very often so do not worry about it for now.
 Passive is simpler, you are just listening, passively.
 Get it?"

 Cassandra nodded.